 A café in Friedrichshain, Berlin.
 Somber walls brought to life here and there by rustic wooden shelves and a long timber counter.
-There’s the whiff of roasting coffee and an arty air.
+There’s the whiff of roasting coffee and a bohemian air.
 I realize I’m looking somewhat arty, black blazer and jeans, the only flash of color coming from a pink oxford.
 I take off the jacket as the waitress brings my coffee over.
 She’s attractive, likely Turkish, with an air of mystery in her dark eyes.
 I mutter “danke,” in limited German, always wondering if I’m phrasing even the most basic words correctly.

 Turning back to my work, I tap a little absently at the keyboard before trying the coffee.
 It’s good.
 It’s very good actually.
 It’s very expensive too, and I’ve been noticing my coffee bill adding up lately.
 I’ve been considering a coffee machine for my apartment.
 But what to choose?
 I don’t want a press or a percolator.
 I’d had a manual coffee machine back in native New Zealand, but the problem in the mornings was I needed to make an instant coffee in order to wake up enough to deal with the manual coffee machine and make the real coffee.
 I want to avoid instant coffee at home.
 What I want is something that I can press a button (two at the most) that will then present me, magically, with really great tasting real coffee.